A full day

 co-creating dialogue on the interface of art and nature education.

-A short film, accompanying the van Boeckel's lecture will be shown on
+A short film, accompanying Jan van Boeckel's lecture will be shown on

 Friday April, 3, at 15:00, in the 3d floor meeting room at Media Lab: